 - Wait for 1-2 minutes.

-- Carefully lift the string out of the water and see how many ice cubes are attached.
+- Carefully lift the string from the water and see how many ice cubes are attached.

 Experiment Follow-Up

-Complete the lab notes section of the printable lab notebook (available in the free printable library) with your kids.
+Complete the lab notes section of the free printable lab notebook with your kids.
 Have them record their predictions and observations.
 Try the experiment with more ice then less ice.
 Record the results.

 More Cool Science Experiments for Kids

-Make sure to check out my post about Cool Science Experiments for Kids, download the free lab notebook (available in the free printable library), and check out my Penny Shine & Glitter Tornado projects.
+Check out these Cool Science Experiments for Kids to download the free lab notebook then try the fun Penny Shine & Glitter Tornado projects.

-Like my free printables?
-Sign up for my newsletter below and never miss a thing!
+Like my free printables and projects for kids?
+Sign up for my newsletter below.

 chantelle